Toronto Island Park Map and Brochure (2025 – 2001)

 Is Toronto Island Park free?

-Yes, Toronto Island Park is free to enter.
-Visitors only need to pay for the ferry ride to access the island.
-Once there, activities like walking trails, beaches, and picnic areas are free, though some attractions like Centreville Amusement Park require separate admission.
+Toronto Island Park is free to enter and explore.
+Visitors only need to pay for the ferry ride from downtown Toronto, which costs about CAD $9 for adults and less for children and seniors.
+Once on the islands, walking, beaches, and gardens are free, while attractions like Centreville rides require separate tickets.

 Leave a Reply